 Lived Experiences with Problem Solving

-We invite employers to encourage their employees, particularly those in diversity and inclusion departments, human resources, and all hiring managers, to attend one of our Meet the Blind Month webinars on lived experiences with problem solving.
-We are hosting hour-long webinars on October 19 and October 29 that will cover problem-solving skills, partnership opportunities, the blindness benefit, and accommodations.
-Take advantage of this opportunity to learn to value diversity.
+During Meet the Blind Month 2020, we invited employers to encourage their employees, particularly those in diversity and inclusion departments, human resources, and all hiring managers, to attend one of our Meet the Blind Month webinars on lived experiences with problem solving.
+These hour-long webinars were held on October 19 and October 29.
+They covered problem-solving skills, partnership opportunities, the blindness benefit, and accommodations.

 Lived Experiences with Self-Confidence

 Every day we work to break down misconceptions of what it means to be blind.
 Nonvisual training and Federation philosophy build our confidence so we can conquer our dreams.
-This year we will be sharing stories of our self-confidence and why it is important.
-Stay tuned for more details!
+This year we shared stories of our self-confidence and why it is important.
+Blindness experts from our training centers and member, Precious Perez, share their stories and experiences in the videos below—available on our YouTube channel.

 Lived Experiences with Intersectionality

-Join us each Wednesday in October on Twitter to discuss our lived experiences with various intersectional identities—which are also subject to inequalities, public misconceptions, and injustices.
+Each Wednesday in October 2020, we gathered virtually on Twitter to discuss our lived experiences with various intersectional identities—which are also subject to inequalities, public misconceptions, and injustices.
 Learn more about Twitter chats.

 2020 Activities Across the Country